Find Grad Schools

 Find Schools Near

-Occupation Description Receive and transmit communications using radiotelephone equipment in accordance with government regulations.
+Career Description Receive and transmit communications using radiotelephone equipment in accordance with government regulations.
 May repair equipment.

-Life As a Radio Operator
+A Day in the Life of a Radio Operator

 • Broadcast weather reports and warnings.